Penstemon acuminatus Douglas ex Lindl.

 Bloom Time: Late spring

 Penstemon acuminatus is a perennial herb with one or more erect stems that grow up to 2 feet (60 cm) tall.
 The basal leaves are up to 6 inches (15 cm) long.
 They may clasp the stem at their bases.
 The fleshy leaves and the stem may be waxy in texture.
-Flowers are tubular, blue, purple, or pink, and up to 0.8 inches (2 cm) long.
-They have wide throats and flaring corollas.
+Flowers are blue, purple, or pink with wide throats and flaring corollas.
+They are tubular and up to 0.8 inches (2 cm) long.
 The staminode has a beard of yellow hair.

 USDA hardiness zones 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 The best location for this plant is in a full sun area with well-draining soil.
 Penstemon care and maintenance are minimal if the site and moisture requirements are met.
 Poorly draining soils and freezing temperatures while the plant is still active are the biggest causes of plant mortality.

 The perennial is remarkably tolerant of drought conditions and is a stalwart presence in even low nutrient soils.
 It has had to be adaptable to thrive in windy, exposed areas of mountain foothills.